 Understanding the Behavior:

-• Stress Relief: Chewing can be a coping mechanism for anxious dogs.
+• Stress relief: Chewing can be an escape mechanism for stressed dog owners.

 How to Redirect This Behavior:

-• Provide Appropriate Chew Toys: Invest in durable toys that satisfy their need to chew.
+• Offer appropriate chew toys: Invest in durable toys that fulfill their desire to chew.

-• Training: Use positive reinforcement to teach them what is and isn’t acceptable to chew.
+• Education: Use positive reinforcement to show them what’s and isn’t appropriate to chew.

 Aggression